Mr-Spade/protobytes/README.md

+Protobytes is a fork of Dreamacro's project, which is licensed under the MIT License.

+The original project can be found at https://github.com/Dreamacro/protobytes.

+Protobytes is licensed under the GNU General Public License version 3 or later.

+See the file LICENSE for the full text of the license.

 # Protobytes

 Protobytes is a Go library inspired by Rust's crate bytes.
 It provides a series of methods for big-endian and little-endian number operations, as well as a helper for `io.Reader`.